mcrosson/accessible.tips/content/tips/faq-contributing.md

 Given how many words have large numbers of synonyms (alternatives), we have tried to stick to single tags for single concepts.

-Please review the main tag list [here](/tags) prior to creating a new tag.
+Please review the main tag list [here](/tags) (warning: this list can be large and take awhile to load) prior to creating a new tag.
 If one is missing, please add it.

 Long term we hope to build a tag glossary to enhance discovery, search and synonym management.
 If/when this glossary is created, we will update our guidelines related to tagging.